And perhaps Kant's notion of "schema"?

 With thanks to Luc Beaudoin for a quarter century of useful comments and discussion https://cogzest.com/

-This discussion paper briefly summarises some of the problems, and some of the solutions that have been presented by philosophers, and then attempts to relate the problems to deep ideas developed in Computer Science since the middle of the 20th century, ideas that appear to have been ignored by most philosophers, especially the concept of "parametric polymorphism".
+This discussion paper briefly summarises some of the problems, and some of the solutions that have been presented by philosophers, and then attempts to relate the problems to deep ideas developed in Computer Science since the middle of the 20th century, building on older ideas in mathematics -- ideas that appear to have been ignored by most philosophers, especially the concept of "parametric polymorphism".
 (I think it can be argued that the same concept is used, with different labels, by mathematicians, but will not pursue that now.)
 I shall also say a little at the end about how the notion of "virtual machine functionalism", which is related to complex and largely unrecognized developments in computer systems engineering, is relevant to some aspects of what we call "consciousness".

 The problems are not really about words considered as sequences of characters or sounds, but about concepts.
 I'll treat the words as corresponding to or expressing concepts that can be expressed by different words in different languages, and by synonyms in the same language.
 So this is a discussion not just about words but also the concepts they express (a notion that I shall not attempt to analyse here -- though it exemplifies the problems discussed here).